 CSS works as follows: a consumer initiates a switch request ("Switch Request") to indicate that they want to move to a new energy provider ("New Provider"), usually via an energy supplier website or price comparison website.
 This request is sent to DCC by the New Provider.
 DCC then contacts the consumer's old energy supplier ("Old Supplier") to notify it of the Switch Request.
 At this point, the Old Supplier has an opportunity to object to the Switch Request, if it has a legitimate ground to do so.
 If there is no objection, the Switch Request will be approved and the switch will go ahead.
 If there is an objection, the Switch Request will be denied and the New Provider will communicate why this has happened to the consumer, so the issue can be resolved and a new Switch Request can be initiated.

 As part of CSS, DCC will also act as the holder of the "single version of truth" in relation to consumer address and energy supply data (the "Central Address Service").
 Specifically, DCC will carry out cleansing activities and other accuracy measures to ensure that it holds the most accurate and up-to-date version of consumer address data.
 DCC then shares this information with relevant energy suppliers, to ensure that these parties hold the correct address data following a Switching Request.
 As well as sharing information with energy suppliers, information from the Central Address Service is also shared with other energy sector parties (for example organisations that like DCC are stewards of databases – such as for smart metering purposes).
 This is so that more accurate and up to date information held in the Central Address Service can cascade to other databases used by the energy sector to deliver their services.

-Switching Operator Service ("SO")
+Switching Service Management System